Junior doctors announce second nationwide 48-hour strike this month

 "This vote for a second strike testifies to their resolve.
 The RMOs are clearly not going to be backing down.''

-NZRA president, Dr Courtney Brown, said the DHB group's position meant junior doctors could be moved to any hospital in the country as district health boards see fit.
+NZRA said the DHB team's position meant junior doctors could be moved to any hospital in the country as district health boards see fit and required to work more than 16 hours in a row without guarantee of rest or safety.

-"RMOs could be required to work for more than 16 hours in a row - without guarantee of rest or safety,'' she said.
+Vice president Dr Kathryn Foster said it had been a long process, bargaining with the DHBs since February last year.

-"RMOs could lose access to education and training, jeopardising the quality of care we are able to deliver to our patients and a whole lot more.''
+Foster said they did not expect the conditions eventually presented to them - which sought general changes to the way they worked and changes they felt would be disruptive and potentially detrimental to many RMO doctors.

 HOW WILL HOSPITALS FARE?